TrainAsONE/trainasone-connectiq/README.md

 - Forerunner 735xt
 - Forerunner 935
 - Quatix 5
-- Vivoactive 3 (If Garmin confirm PersistedContent is supported)
+- Vivoactive 3 (If Garmin enable PersistedContent)

 When run on other devices it should still show the next workout, but will not be able to download to the device.